hellerve/ptolemy/done.md

 and especially limits discourse, and why.
 As such, it is partly a prototype for “The Order of Things”, one of my favorite philosophy books.

+* *Der Zauberer* by **Vladimir Nabokov** (1986)

+This proto-Lolita is beautifully written, which necessarily means that reading it felt both disgusting and shamefully erotic at times.
+It’s a troubling book, because it is good.
+The protagonist felt real, and seeing the world through his eyes was a disturbing, painful experience.

 ## Management

 ### Papers